msanvarov/php-security/README.md

 **The \$username can contain altered data which can damage the database including deleting the whole database in the blink of an eye.**

 So, how can someone avoid this?
 The answer is to **use PDO** 😌.
 I recommend to constantly use prepared statements.
-PDO helps in preventing sql injections
+PDO helps in preventing SQL injections

 ### 🧯 Fix: PDO to Prevent SQL Injections on Forms

-Prepare statements or escape strings statements can avoid sql injection.
+Prepare statements or escape strings statements that can avoid SQL injection.

 ```PHP
 <?php